-Evidence B: City Services that have been restored from bankruptcy levels using General Fund:
+Evidence B: City Services that have been restored from bankruptcy levels using General funding:

-Measure A has helped the City's General Fund to partially recover from the "Great Recession," prepare for the next economic downturn, and provide for the restoration of services.
-The following service areas were identified as experiencing significant cuts in the staff report accompanying Motion 2013-06-25-1502 (Attachment C) that proposed Measure A. The City has demonstrated that Measure A has significantly contributed to the General fund, indirectly improving recovery in these service areas:
+Measure A has helped the City's General Fund to partially recover from the "Great Recession," prepare for the next economic downturn, and provide restored services.
+The following service areas were identified as experiencing significant cuts in the staff report accompanying Motion 2013-06-25-1502 (Attachment C) that proposed Measure A. The City has demonstrated that Measure A has significantly contributed to the General fund, indirectly improving recovery in these service areas.